 Working at the public library has allowed me to form relationships with staff members and patrons that I would not have made if I was not involved with the Duffy Program.
 These friendships have allowed me to see more sides of Beloit and realize my responsibilities as a community member and Beloit College student.

 After completing your program, what are you looking forward to most?

 I will be presenting my research at the Wisconsin Library Association Conference in October.
-A few years ago I couldn’t even imagine myself attending conferences, let alone presenting at any.
+A few years ago I couldn’t even imagine myself attending conferences, let alone presenting.